Part 1: Setting up a Proxmox Cluster

 • 256GB SSD

-All four cost me £84 (local collection only).
-An absolute bargain.
+All four cost me £84 (an absolute bargain).

-For networking, I grabbed a TP-Link TL-SG1016D 16-port unmanaged gigabit switch.
+For networking, I found a TP-Link TL-SG1016D 16-port unmanaged gigabit switch.
 Yes, it's unmanaged, but it was cheap and does the job.

 Before installing any operating system, I updated the BIOS on all four machines.
-It's easy to overlook, but crucial for security and stability.
+It's easy to overlook, but important for security and stability.

 Running the latest BIOS patches hardware vulnerabilities and ensures the best compatibility for everything that follows.